-Application for the Grant of a Seven-Day Annual Entertainments Licence - The Hawthorn Bar, 1- 3 Hawthorn Street
+Subject: Application for the Grant of a Seven-Day Annual Entertainments Licence - The Hawthorn Bar, 1- 3 Hawthorn Street Date: 15th March 2017 Reporting Officer: Stephen Hewitt, Building Control Manager, ext.
+2435 Contact Officer: Patrick Cunningham, Building Control Manager, ext.
+6446

-The Building Control Manager submitted for the Committee's consideration the following report:

-"1.0 Purpose of Report/Summary of Main Issues

-1.1 To consider an application for the Grant of a Seven-Day Annual Entertainments Licence for the Hawthorn Bar, based on the Council's standard conditions to provide music, singing, dancing or any other entertainment of a like kind.

-Premises and Location Ref.
-No. Applicant

-Hawthorn Bar, WK/201602055 Mr Philip McCann,

-1- 3 Hawthorn Street, 84 Glen Road,

-Belfast, Belfast,

-BT12 7AQ BT11 8BU

-- 1.3 The grant application was received from Mr Philip McCann on 30th September 2016.
-A copy of the application form has been circulated to the Committee. - 1.4 A location map of the premises has been forwarded to Members.

-2.0 Recommendations
+Is this report restricted?
+Yes No X Is the decision eligible for Call-in?
+Yes No X

-- 2.1 Taking into account the information presented and representations received in respect of the application you are required to make a decision to either: - 1. approve the application for the Grant of the Seven-Day Annual Entertainments Licence, or - 2. approve the application for the Grant with special conditions, or
+1.0 Purpose of Report/Summary of Main Issues 1.1 To consider an application for the Grant of a Seven-Day Annual Entertainments Licence for the Hawthorn Bar, based on the Council's standard conditions to provide music, singing, dancing or any other entertainment of a like kind.
+1.2 Premises and LocationRef.
+No.ApplicantHawthorn Bar,WK/201602055Mr Philip McCann,1- 3 Hawthorn Street,84 Glen Road,Belfast,Belfast,BT12 7AQBT11 8BU 1.3 The grant application was received from Mr Philip McCann on 30th September 2016.
+A copy of the application form is attached at Appendix 1.
+1.4 A location map of the premises is attached at Appendix 2.
+2.0 Recommendations 2.1 Taking into account the information presented and representations received in respect of the application you are required to make a decision to either: 1.
+Approve the application for the Grant of the 7-Day Annual Entertainments Licence, or 2.
+Approve the application for the Grant with special conditions, or 3.
+Refuse the application for the Grant of the 7-Day Annual Entertainments Licence.

-- 3. refuse the application for the Grant of the 7-Day Annual Entertainments Licence. - 2.2 If the application is refused, or special conditions are attached to the licence to which the applicant does not consent, then the applicant may appeal the Council's decision within 21 days of notification of that decision to the County Court.

-3.0 Main Report

-Key Issues